How play can be used to strengthen social bonds.

 The Role of Play in Building Empathy and Fostering Diversity and Inclusion

 Play is an important tool for building empathy and fostering diversity and inclusion.
 Through play, we can learn to understand different perspectives and gain insight into how others think and feel about certain topics.
-This helps us develop a greater appreciation of the unique experiences that each individual brings to the table.
-Playing together also allows us to build trust with one another while creating meaningful connections that may not have been possible otherwise.

 Play helps foster communication between individuals which is key in creating strong relationships built on mutual understanding and respect regardless of race, gender identity or sexual orientation.